What Is Product Support? +Benefits, Best Practices, Tools

 Now, for the downside, Zendesk has a complicated pricing structure with different tiers, such as Suite Team, Suite Growth, Suite Professional, Suite Enterprise, etc.

-Depending on your company’s size, Zendesk can be a little bit expensive, and their pricing goes as high as $249 per agent per month ($2,580 per agent per year, if billed annually) for enterprises.
+Depending on your company’s size, it can be a bit expensive, as Zendesk pricing goes as high as $249 per agent per month ($2,580 per agent per year, if billed annually) for enterprises.
 The loadout of features it offers can also be overkill, although there are lower tiers.

 freshdesk logo